Definition and Prevalence

 Delirium is defined as a condition of disturbed consciousness, with reduced ability to focus, sustain or shift attention.
-The DSM IV - revised diagnostic criteria for delirium require
+The DSM 5 - revised diagnostic criteria for delirium require:

 - altered cognition or a perceptual disturbance (which is not better accounted for by dementia),